 Sunday, July 5th:

-After a frustrating train experience in Lucca, my train ride from Firenze to Bologna was very pleasant.
+After a frustrating train experience Lucca to Firenze (train story 2), my train ride from Firenze to Bologna was very pleasant.
 I sat across from a very nice girl who was traveling in Italy with her family for the first time.

 When I arrived in Bologna, the train station was bustling.
 The city of Bologna however seemed almost deserted as the taxi drove me to my hotel.
 Hardly any cars on the main streets and most of the sbops were closed.
 Taxi driver was nice.
 The fare cost €8.50.